mantidproject/documents/Presentations/DevMeetings/2017-06/mantid4_tsc.md

 * Python2.7 is end of life in 2020
 * IPython stop supporting pyhon2 in 2019
 * matplotlib stops supporting python2 in 2018
+--

+* RHEL7 is python 2.7 only
+* RHEL8 release date has not been announced